How To Install and Set Up Laravel with Docker Compose (With Example)

 Now, to work, Nginx needs to have a connection with PHP and a database before it is initialized.

-Which means Docker has to prioritize these two services then, start the web service.
+This means Docker has to prioritize these two services and then, start the web service.

 We do this with the command depends_on.